 - clinical nurse specialist (CNS)

 - speech and language therapist (SLT)

-- dietitian
+- dietician

 - maxillofacial prosthetist

 This will help you to get to know the head and neck team and understand their role in your treatment and recovery.
 You can find out more about the roles of individual members of the team later in the leaflet.
+This appointment also allows us to do further assessments.